Who Shot Mr. Burns?: Part Two

 While Mr. Burns recovers from his gunshot wound in the Springfield General Hospital, the police search for his assailant.
 Smithers vaguely remembers shooting someone the night before in a drunken rage.
 Guilt-ridden, he goes to a confessional in a local church and confesses to the crime.
 The confessional is revealed to be a police sting, and Smithers is promptly arrested.
 While passing news reporters on his way to the police station, Smithers says something that Sideshow Mel recognizes from an episode of the fictional Comedy Central program, Pardon My Zinger, that aired at the same time as the shooting.
 Mel realizes Smithers must have watched it as well, giving him an alibi.
-Mel and Krusty head to the police station as Smithers' memory clears.
-It turns out he had actually shot Jasper in Jasper's wooden leg.
+Mel and Krusty head to the police station as Smithers' memory clears: it turns out he had actually shot Jasper in his wooden leg.
 Meanwhile, the townspeople pull down the sun-blocker, which crushes Shelbyville, to their delight.

 With one of the prime suspects cleared, the police, aided by Lisa, eliminate other suspects, including Puente (who had no desire to kill Mr. Burns and instead composed a song expressing his hatred of Mr. Burns), Skinner (who had planned on killing Mr. Burns but had an awkward encounter with Chalmers in the bathroom at the time of the shooting), Willie (who claimed that he was physically incapable of operating a firearm due to excessively playing Space Invaders in 1977), and Moe (the police hook him up to a polygraph, which confirms he did not shoot Mr. Burns).

 Wiggum finds an eyelash on Mr. Burns' suit that matches Simpson DNA.
 At the same time, Mr. Burns wakes up from his coma, exclaiming "Homer Simpson!"; the police assume Burns was remembering who shot him.
 They raid the Simpson home and find a gun under the seat of their car, covered with Homer's fingerprints and loaded with bullets matching the one fired at Burns; subsequently, they arrest Homer for attempted murder.
 While at Krusty Burger, Wiggum inadvertently crashes the wagon after leaning out the window to collect his order, and Homer escapes.
 Smithers offers a $50,000 reward for Homer's capture.